matt-t-d/serverless-opencart/README.md

 - File manager integrated with S3
 - RDS
 - Served via Cloudfront
-- compatible with vQmod* (not tested with ocmod yet)
+- compatible with vQmod (not tested with ocmod yet)
 - PHP 7.4
-- Within AWS Free Tier**
+- Within AWS Free Tier*

-\* requires vQmod cache files to be generated locally\
-\** obviously this depends on usage.
+\* obviously this depends on usage.
 Currently I am paying $0.50p/m for a 'Hosted Zone'

 ## Requirements